 - promote a positive road safety culture in the workplace.

 The Safe Driving Guidelines for Workplaces (the Guidelines) provide a framework that encourages organisations to develop their own safe driving policies and ensure they are closely linked with other relevant policies and legislations (eg WHS).

 Read the Safe Driving Guidelines for Workplaces .

 The Department of Infrastructure, Planning and Logistics has developed a series of educational resources to help keep road users and workers safe around roadworks.
 They also aim to improve the respect between road users and road workers and minimise the risk of crashes.

-The two animated learning modules and supporting materials focus on driving around roadworks and working safely on roadworks.
+The two animated learning modules, road safety around roadworks eBook and supporting materials focus on driving around roadworks and working safely on roadworks.
 They highlight a selection of the most common risks at roadwork that are faced by road users and workers.

 These modules include: